 Health Services will initiate contact tracing for students and the student will follow isolation protocols.
 Those students who are identified as close contacts to a positive case will follow quarantine protocols.

 The local health department will contact employees who test positive for COVID-19 to initiate tracing and provide instructions.
 Bradley will provide contact information, personnel and other resources as requested by the health department.

-• Close contact - If you were identified as someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from two days before illness onset (or, for asymptomatic patients, two days prior to test specimen collection) until the time the patient is isolated, you will receive a phone call and/or text message from Bradley’s Health Services.
+If you were identified as someone who was within 6 feet of an infected person for 15 minutes or more over a 24-hour period, starting from two days before illness onset (for asymptomatic patients: two days prior to test specimen collection) until the time the patient is isolated, you’ll be notified by Health Services.
 Action will be needed.

-Contact - If you have some connection with a person who has tested positive and you are not considered a close contact, you will receive an email message from the university with information indicating you are a contact.
-It is recommended you monitor yourself for any symptoms, but action in this case is NOT needed unless you begin to develop symptoms.
+If you have a connection with someone who tested positive and you’re NOT considered a close contact, you should monitor your health.
+Action in this case is NOT needed unless you begin to develop symptoms.
 Risk of transmission is considered low.

-No contact/no communication received - Secondary contacts or brief contacts with a person diagnosed with COVID-19 are generally not at risk of infection.
-Unless the health department or Bradley University identifies that a specific outbreak situation warrants further action, casual contacts or secondary contacts are not identified.
+No communication received.
+Secondary contacts or brief contacts with a person diagnosed with COVID-19 are generally not at risk of infection.